-- Look for low sodium, reduced sodium, or no salt versions of your favorite foods
+- Look for lower sodium versions of your favorite foods.

 - Cook rice, pasta, and hot cereals without salt.
-Flavored rice, pasta, and cereal mixes generally already contain added salt.
+Flavored rice, pasta, and cereal mixes already have salt.

-- When dining out, order a low-salt meal.
+- Order low salt meals when eating out.
 You could also ask the chef not to add salt to your meal.

 - Limit your use of condiments.
 Soy sauce, dill pickles, salad dressings, and packaged sauces have a lot of salt.